byamashiro/Research_Projects/README.md

 - [ ] Collect GOES-15 Xray data

 - [ ] Collect WIND/ACE Solar Wind data
+    - [x] Bulk speed (7/12/2017)
+    - [ ] Temperature
+    - [ ] Magnetic field components/absolute value

 - [ ] Integrate all data into subplots

 - [ ] Incorporate online databases for radio and proton data

 # Current Errors and Pressing Tasks

+### Outliers and changes for Solar Wind script
+- Values significantly over 1000 km/s and single points need to be removed from the dataset.
+Incorporate temperature and magnetic field components from both ACE and Wind.
+Aesthetic fixes to the current wget downloading scheme, and find a more efficient method of downloading variant versions of .cdf files.
+Look for different data sources for solar wind speed with a lower time interval.
+Deviations are not negligible between both ACE and Wind solar wind speed measurements, see the output [figure](Plots/solarwind_test.png).

 ### Outliers for Radio Burst script
 - Values ~300 sfu that seem to be outliers.
 Values will be removed, but each spike includes more than 1 point, therefore a single max threshold will not suffice.